pedalv/JavaApp/OCP/OCP/README.md

 - In June 2011, Oracle moved from Prometric to Pearson VUE as their test provider.

-- and consists of 60 questions.
+- and consists of 85 questions.

 - which the candidate has 150 minutes to answer.

-- At least 37 questions are needed to be correct to pass (around 61%).
+- At least 55 questions are needed to be correct to pass (Passing Score:	65%).

-- To take the test a candidate must buy a voucher from Oracle (approximately US$300 in the US, £150 (excluding VAT) in the UK, AUD 316 plus tax in Australia, Rs.
-8000 plus taxes in India) and book the test at least a week in advance.
+- To take the test a candidate must buy a voucher from Oracle (approximately kr 2,146.00) and book the test at least a week in advance.

+- Exam Title:	Java SE 8 Programmer II

+- Exam Number:	1Z0-809

 ## The OCPJP 6 exam